Rapid7 (NASDAQ:RPD) Releases Q3 2021 Earnings Guidance

 Rapid7 (NASDAQ:RPD) updated its third quarter 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $-0.070-$-0.070 for the period, compared to the Thomson Reuters consensus estimate of $0.010.
 The company issued revenue guidance of $133.40 million-$135 million, compared to the consensus revenue estimate of $127.74 million.Rapid7 also updated its FY 2021 guidance to $-0.090-$-0.090 EPS.

-Several brokerages have recently weighed in on RPD.
-Needham & Company LLC increased their price objective on shares of Rapid7 from $130.00 to $140.00 and gave the company a buy rating in a research report on Thursday.
-Royal Bank of Canada increased their price objective on shares of Rapid7 from $120.00 to $138.00 and gave the company an outperform rating in a research report on Thursday.
-Truist Securities increased their price objective on shares of Rapid7 from $110.00 to $125.00 and gave the company a buy rating in a research report on Thursday.
-Morgan Stanley upped their price target on shares of Rapid7 from $94.00 to $97.00 and gave the company an equal weight rating in a research note on Thursday.
-Finally, Truist upped their price target on shares of Rapid7 from $110.00 to $125.00 and gave the company a buy rating in a research note on Thursday.
-One equities research analyst has rated the stock with a sell rating, one has given a hold rating and thirteen have given a buy rating to the company’s stock.
-The stock presently has a consensus rating of Buy and a consensus price target of $120.64.
+Several research firms have recently weighed in on RPD.
+Needham & Company LLC lifted their price objective on Rapid7 from $130.00 to $140.00 and gave the stock a buy rating in a research report on Thursday, August 5th.
+Truist Securities boosted their target price on Rapid7 from $110.00 to $125.00 and gave the company a buy rating in a research report on Thursday, August 5th.
+KeyCorp assumed coverage on Rapid7 in a research report on Monday, August 2nd.
+They issued an overweight rating and a $135.00 target price for the company.
+Morgan Stanley boosted their target price on Rapid7 from $94.00 to $97.00 and gave the company an equal weight rating in a research report on Thursday, August 5th.
+Finally, Truist boosted their target price on Rapid7 from $110.00 to $125.00 and gave the company a buy rating in a research report on Thursday, August 5th.
+One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and thirteen have given a buy rating to the company.
+The stock has a consensus rating of Buy and a consensus target price of $120.64.

-In related news, CEO Corey E. Thomas sold 39,652 shares of the firm’s stock in a transaction that occurred on Tuesday, June 8th.
-The shares were sold at an average price of $85.00, for a total value of $3,370,420.00.
-Following the completion of the transaction, the chief executive officer now owns 394,489 shares in the company, valued at approximately $33,531,565.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, Director Michael J. Berry sold 3,322 shares of the firm’s stock in a transaction that occurred on Tuesday, June 15th.
-The shares were sold at an average price of $89.65, for a total transaction of $297,817.30.
-Following the completion of the transaction, the director now owns 6,047 shares of the company’s stock, valued at approximately $542,113.55.
+In other Rapid7 news, CFO Jeffrey Kalowski sold 3,850 shares of the company’s stock in a transaction dated Friday, May 28th.
+The shares were sold at an average price of $85.00, for a total transaction of $327,250.00.
+Following the completion of the sale, the chief financial officer now directly owns 228,163 shares in the company, valued at $19,393,855.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, insider Christina Luconi sold 5,625 shares of the company’s stock in a transaction dated Wednesday, May 26th.
+The shares were sold at an average price of $83.25, for a total transaction of $468,281.25.
+Following the sale, the insider now owns 102,566 shares of the company’s stock, valued at $8,538,619.50.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 81,756 shares of company stock worth $6,929,311.
-3.60% of the stock is currently owned by corporate insiders.
+In the last quarter, insiders sold 81,756 shares of company stock worth $6,929,311.
+3.60% of the stock is owned by company insiders.

 Rapid7 Company Profile